 So you want to use a portable generator as a home backup power supply in the event of emergencies.
-This is a very wise precaution measure and will indeed save you a lot of headaches next time the major storm hits causing the widespread power outage.
+This is a wise precaution measure that will save you a lot of headaches next time the power outage affects your area.

 It’s the generator transfer switch.

-A transfer switch allows you to connect a portable generator to your home and large all appliances permanently connected to your house grid without having to use any other additional equipment.
+A transfer switch allows you to connect a portable generator to your household circuit breaker.

-It’s also the only foolproof solution following legal building codes and safety measures.
+It’s also the only bulletproof solution following all building codes and safety measures.

 Do you need a transfer switch for a generator?